All docs

 Mapping table data in the destination table

-To map data from the source column to an existing column or a new column in the table:
+To manually map data from the source column to columns in the destination table:

 3. Click Add to column.

-• For Map to existing column, if the column doesn't already have a formula configured, we display a warning about the risk of overwriting data when the formula updates.
-If the column is empty, it's safe to overwrite.
+• If the column doesn't already have a formula configured, you'll see a warning about the risk of overwriting data.
+If the column is empty, it's safe to proceed.

 Guide: Merging two tables with Send table data